 What Is a Cataract?

 Cataracts are most commonly an age-related eye condition.
-However on rare occasions, even babies can get them.
+However, on rare occasions, even babies can get them.
 In a typical case, our eye’s natural lens begins to grow cloudy as we age.
 Although it sounds a bit unsettling, cataracts don’t cause any discomfort.
 If they aren’t severe, you likely won’t notice any symptoms.

-Usually cataract surgery isn’t necessary until the cataract is causing you issues in your day-to-day life or when glasses cannot correct your vision.
+Usually, cataract surgery isn’t necessary until the cataract is causing you issues in your day-to-day life or when glasses cannot correct your vision.

 Symptoms of a Cataract

 Suppose you are going to the eye doctor regularly.
-In that case, they will likely catch a cataract before you notice any symptoms at all.
+In that case, they will likely catch a cataract before they notice any symptoms at all.
 However, there are some potential symptoms to be mindful of:

-• Loss of or decreased night vision
+- Loss of or decreased night vision

-• Light and glare sensitivities
+- Light and glare sensitivities

-• Cloudy or blurry vision
+- Cloudy or blurry vision

-• Needing brighter light than usual for reading and similar activities
+- Needing brighter light than usual for reading and similar activities

-• Frequently requiring new lens prescriptions
+- Frequently requiring new lens prescriptions

-• Eye color fading or yellowing
+- Eye color fading or yellowing

-• Double vision in one eye
+- Double vision in one eye

 If you begin experiencing any of these symptoms—especially multiple ones—it’s a good idea to schedule an eye exam.
 These are common symptoms of cataracts, but other eye conditions can share some of these symptoms.